- Aim of this guidance

 Action – Check if you’re affected

-- If you are currently a trustee, you need to check if any of the new rules will apply to you from 1 August 2018
+- If you are currently a trustee or looking to become one, you need to check if any of the new rules will apply to you

-- If you’re currently in a relevant senior manager position, you need to check if any of the rules will apply to you from the 1 August 2018
+- If you’re currently in, or looking to work as, a relevant senior manager position, you need to check if any of the rules will apply to you

 - We have developed a useful online tool